evalisharu/EvalAI/docs/source/submission.md

     * If the key does not exist, then the submission is marked as __FAILED__.
     * If the key exists, then the variable `submission_output` is parsed and `DataSetSplit` objects are created.
 LeaderBoardData objects are also created (in bulk) with the required parameters.
 Finally, the submission is marked as __FINISHED__.

-* The value in the temporarily updated `stderr` and `stdout` are stored in files named `stderr.txt` and `stdout.txt` which are then stored in the submission instance.
+* The value in the temporarily updated `stderr` and `stdout` are stored in the files named as`stderr.txt` and `stdout.txt` which are then stored in the submission instance.

 * Finally, the temporary computation directory allocated for this submission is removed.